CV0-003 · Question #385

 A DMZ (Demilitarized Zone) is a network topology segment specifically designed to isolate publicly accessible hosts from the internal private network.

-- A. A VPN (Virtual Private Network) creates an encrypted tunnel for secure remote access between endpoints and is not a network placement topology for publicly accessible servers.
+A VPN (Virtual Private Network) creates an encrypted tunnel for secure remote access between endpoints and is not a network placement topology for publicly accessible servers.

-- B. PAT (Port Address Translation) is a variant of NAT that maps multiple private IPs to a single public IP using port numbers - it is an address translation technique, not a hosting topology.
+PAT (Port Address Translation) is a variant of NAT that maps multiple private IPs to a single public IP using port numbers - it is an address translation technique, not a hosting topology.

-- C. A VLAN (Virtual LAN) provides logical segmentation of a network for traffic isolation and management but is not the named topology concept used specifically for placing publicly accessible hosts.
+A VLAN (Virtual LAN) provides logical segmentation of a network for traffic isolation and management but is not the named topology concept used specifically for placing publicly accessible hosts.

-Concept tested.
-DMZ topology for public-facing host placement
+Concept tested: DMZ topology for public-facing host placement

-Reference. https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/dmz/secure-vnet-dmz
+Source: https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/dmz/secure-vnet-dmz

 Topics